-Name of Mutual Fund PGIM INDIA MUTUAL FUND Name of Asset Management Company y PGIM India Asset Management Private Limited Name of Trustee Company PGIM India Trustees Private Limited Address of the entities 4 th Floor, C Wing, Laxmi Towers, Bandra Kurla Complex, Bandra (East), Mumbai - 400 051.
+Name of the Mutual Fund Name of the Asset Management Company PGIM India Mutual Fund PGIM India Asset Management Private Limited Name of the Trustee Company PGIM India Trustees Private Limited Address of the entities 4 th Floor, C Wing, Laxmi Towers, Bandra Kurla Complex, Bandra (East), Mumbai - 400 051.
 Website www.pgimindiamf.com

 The particulars of the Scheme have been prepared in accordance with the Securities and Exchange Board of India (Mutual Funds) Regulations 1996, (herein after referred to as SEBI (MF) Regulations) as amended till date, and circulars issued thereunder filed with SEBI, along with a Due Diligence Certificate from the AMC.
-The units being offered for public subscription have not been approved or recommended by SEBI nor has SEBI certified the accuracy or adequacy of the Scheme Information Document.
+The units being offered for public subscription have not been approved or recommended by SEBI nor has SEBI certified the accuracy or adequacy of the Scheme Information Document (SID).

-The Scheme Information Document sets forth concisely the information about the Scheme(s) that a prospective investor ought to know before investing.
+The Scheme Information Document sets forth concisely the information about the Scheme that a prospective investor ought to know before investing.
 Before investing, investors should also ascertain about any further changes to this Scheme Information Document after the date of this Document from the Mutual Fund / Investor Service Centres / Website / Distributors or Brokers.